When I Come Around: Music video

 The music video for the song is directed by Mark Kohr.
-It shows the band walking to different places, like the Mission District and the Powell Street Station in San Francisco and Berkeley, California at night, along with various scenes of people doing common things all inter-related.
+It shows the band walking to different places, like the Mission District, Broadway, and the BART Powell Street Station in San Francisco and Berkeley, California, at night, along with various scenes of people doing common things all inter-related.
 One of the first scenes of the video eventually leads back to the scene at the end.
 The band's touring guitarist Jason White can be seen in the video with his girlfriend.

 Before the video was filmed, MTV aired a live performance of the song by the band at the 1994 Woodstock Festival.
 MTV's Ultimate Albums: Dookie special credited the simple horizontally-striped sweater worn by Armstrong in the video for starting a fashion trend of similar sweaters.